Alexis Candelario Santana

 Alexis Candelario Santana (born 1972) is a Puerto Rican convicted criminal and former leader of a drug cartel.
 In March 2013, he was sentenced for the 2009 deaths of nine persons, including an unborn girl, and the attempted murders of 19 others during the 2009 Sabana Seca massacre.
 The Court of Appeals for the First Circuit later ordered a retrial.
+On July 21, 2023, he was found guilty following a retrial.

 Biography

 Candelario Santana's criminal record links him to multiple crimes committed since about 1991.
 Starting in 1996, the organization he led allegedly trafficked marijuana, cocaine, heroin and crack drugs.

 Together with Braulio "Menor" Rodriguez, Candelario Santana formed a cartel known as the Palo de Goma drug point.
 The cartel controlled much of the drug sales in the area, until Candelario Santana flew to Michigan in order to avoid arrest by the Puerto Rican police, leaving Carmelo Rondon Feliciano and Candelario Santana's cousin, Wilfredo Semprit Santana, as the cartel's figureheads.

 Candelario Santana was eventually arrested, flown back to Puerto Rico and convicted in 2003 of ordering or committing himself twelve murders, for which he was jailed until 2009.